 How high have you ever counted?
 The cool thing is that once you learn 1 through 10 and every set of 10 – that’s 20, 30.
 40, up to 90 and 100 – after that you can make new numbers really easily, starting with 101.
 Then once you reach ten hundreds, or a thousand, you start all over again with 1,001!
 So our friend Ajax L. asked, what’s the highest anyone has bothered to count out loud?
 A guy named Jeremy Harper once counted out loud all the way to 1 million.
 It took almost 3 months, and he said more than 11,000 numbers a day!

 Wee ones: Can you count up to your age?
 Try it!
 How much farther can you go?

-Little kids: How many numbers can you count before taking a breath again?
+Little kids: How many numbers can you count?
 Bonus: If you count off every other number to go higher, starting with 2 and 4, what are the next 4 numbers you say?

 Big kids: Bigger numbers take longer to say.
 Can you say the number 2,386 out loud?
 Bonus: If you tried counting from June 18 to September 14, how many days would you count including the first and last?
 (Hint if needed: What if you went to Sept.
 18?
 June has 30 days, while July and August each have 31.)